Edward Scobie: Early life and career

 At the time of his death in 1996, Scobie was Professor Emeritus of History in the Black Studies Department at City College of New York.

 Legacy

-In 1998, Scobie was honoured on a commemorative postage stamp, which featured portraits of five notable Dominicans who served in the RAF during World War II, to mark the 80th anniversary of the Royal Air Force.
+In 1998, Scobie was honoured on a commemorative postage stamp, which featured portraits of five notable Dominicans who served in the Royal Air Force (RAF) during World War II, to mark the 80th anniversary of the RAF.